francescodisario/Fast-3DGS/README.md

 Finally, we **compress the parameters with LZMA** 💾.

+## How to Run 🚀 ##
+Download and install the [Vanilla 3DGS repo](https://github.com/graphdeco-inria/gaussian-splatting.git) along with the pre-trained [ckpts](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/datasets/pretrained/models.zip).
+Run **train.py**.
+Be sure to point to the right pre-trained dir.
+There is also an example of compatibility script to run it with Flash-GS (file **flashGS_example.py**).

 ## Computational Details 🧮
 - **Gradient accumulation** requires a single pass over the training set and typically takes only a few seconds.